Jalahni7/FitBit_CaseStudy/README.md

 ## Act:
 After analyzing the FitBit Fitness Tracker data, I came up with some recommendations for Bellabeat marketing strategy based on trends in smart device usage.
 * Most participants are lightly active.
 Bellabeat should tie its product features like sleep, weight, and steps to how customers are already using the product.
-For example, integrating more light active forms to increase step count throughout the day.
+For example, integrating more lightly active forms exercise to increase step count throughout the day.
 * To help users better track their weight, Bellabeat might consider educating customers on the importance of diet and exercise and how their product can help.
 * Simplify the weight entry process to boost use of the feature.
 * Showing the benefit of entering information will provide more accurate results for the user.